CBurberry/UE4-PS4-BuildBot/README.md

 * Manual build command for developers to start a build when needed.
 * Output the error messages from the RunUAT.bat output into discord channel and most recent 3 commits in project directory.
 * Return the state of build attempt and ping the appropriate users (the requester or @everyone if scheduled fails)
+* Commands provided for forcing get latest at revision head & sending log files on request.

 ### Prerequisites